mumoshu/versapack/README.md

-# anydep
+# versapack

-`anydep` is a general-purpose project/application dependency manager.
+`versapack` is a general-purpose project/application dependency manager.
 It is a tool like `godep`, `bundler`, `npm`, but for any sets of files.

 ## Rationale